 There are some experiences in Thailand that you know probably aren’t going to be that much fun.
 Taking the night train from Ayutthaya to Chiang Mai is one of them.
-But let’s be honest, you can’t go to Thailand without doing it.
-Well getting the night train to Chiang Mai is one of those experiences.
-Just don’t expect much sleep!
+But let’s be honest, you can’t go to Thailand without taking a night train.
+Just don’t expect much sleep on the train!

 - Saves money on accommodation

-- Makes the most of your time by traveling during the night
+- Makes the most of your time in Thailand by traveling during the night

-Many people travel to Chiang Mai but you can also get on the train at Bangkok if you decide to give Ayuttaya a miss.
+Many people travel to Chiang Mai from Bangkok if you skip Ayuttaya.
 I really wouldn’t though as it’s well worth spending half a day there to explore the temples.
-Both stations are very easy to find.
-Bangkok just hop in a Tuk Tuk and you can’t miss it in Ayutthaya as the town is so small.
+In Bangkok just hop in a Tuk Tuk and get the driver to drop you off.

 The station at Ayutthaya has a place you can pay a small amount to store your bag while you explore the temples.
 Then you just pick it up before you get your train.

 Our train tickets cost 766tbt for the top bunk and 856tbt for the bottom, but this was a few years ago so I’m sure it’s a little bit more now. there is a price difference in the bottom bed is bigger.
 If you have a preference let them know when booking.
 Do Make sure you get your ticket early in the day as they do sell out or better yet book online here.

 Then it was bedtime, I’m not going to lie it freaked me out a bit as it reminded me of being back on board a ship in my bunk, but it was comfy.
 I really struggled to sleep, I’m not sure if it was the noise or the movement but I didn’t sleep.
 The next morning the porter came through and woke anyone up who was still sleeping 1 hour before we got to Chiang Mai.
 In each of the carriages, you will find a sink and two toilets where you can freshen up.

-There are 2 toilets in each carriage, one is a traditional Thai hole in the floor toilet and one is a western sit down toilet.
+Top Tip: There are 2 toilets in each carriage, one is a traditional Thai hole in the floor toilet and one is a western sit down the toilet.
 So if you don’t fancy the hole in the floor on a moving train wait for the other one.

 Arriving in Chiang Mai